Whitney is a hamster parent. She hates to see her furry friends suffer and enjoys educating others of best husbandry practices.

-If it looks like your hamster has his cheeks full all the time, it may actually be an abscess which should be looked at, as a cheek abscess can potentially cause stomach issues later on if left untreated.
-Plus, it's probably a little painful, which can lead to lack of appetite.
+If it looks like your hamster has his cheeks full all the time, it may actually be an abscess that should be looked at, as a cheek abscess can potentially cause stomach issues later on if left untreated.
+Plus, it's probably a little painful, which can lead to a lack of appetite.

 You may notice that your hamster isn't eating as much—he may look ill in appearance.
 He may be more lethargic, and he may not exercise as much.
 Depending on where the abscess is, the effects may vary.
 Hamsters with lumps around their legs may have trouble moving, whereas lumps in and around the mouth may cause trouble eating and drinking.